depp/syncfiles/README.md

 ## License

-SyncFiles is distributed under the terms of the MIT license.
+SyncFiles is distributed under the terms of the Mozilla Public License, version 2.0.
 See LICENSE.txt for details.